Making Green Work In Your Best Interest

 - Although a product must be environmentally friendly, it does not have to be approved by a certification organization.
 A manufacturer may show that their green products have been tested by an authorized laboratory ensuring that green standards are being met or exceeded.

-- Products must be cost effective.
+- Products must be cost-effective.
 You will need to calculate the actual cost at the point of use.
 A detergents cost per diluted gallon or the average yearly cost of floor finish over an 8 to 10 year period are TRUE costs.
-The cost per packaged gallon or litre is immaterial.
+The cost per packaged gallon or liter is immaterial.

 - Make it a rule to compare products and costs.
 Test the products in a variety of settings and conditions within a facility.
 Require vendors to present actual cost and performance information secured from, and confirmed by, other users.